SejH/improved-history/README.md

+Compile using `deno run compile`; this will output the binary `improved-history`.

-Add the following to your .zshrc to bind the improved-history command to Ctrl+R:
+Add the following to your .zshrc to bind `improved-history` to Ctrl+R:

 ```zsh
 function improved-history() {